 Sukkot celebrates the Messiah’s inauguration of a “new beginning.”
 In Judaism the number eight speaks of the infinite.
 The number seven indicates completion and the number eight speaks of new beginnings and eternity.
 There are four messianic festivals that employ the use of an eighth day:

-Eight Day Festival #4.
-The eight days of Sukkot, where the eighth day is celebrated as its own distinct holy day, a day celebrating extended fellowship with Adonai and rejoicing in the Joy of (the fulfillment of) His Torah (Shemini Atzeret/Simchat Torah; Tishri 15-22).
+Eighth Day Festival #4.
+The eight days of Sukkot, where the eighth day is celebrated as its own distinct holy day, a day celebrating extended fellowship with Adonai (the LORD) and rejoicing in the Joy of (the fulfillment of) His Torah (Shemini Atzeret/Simchat Torah; Tishri 15-22).

 The New Beginning: